replicatedhq/replicated-docs/docs/reference/kots-cli-upstream-upgrade.md

 Note: If any [`strict preflights`](../docs/vendor/preflight-support-bundle-creating.md) are configured, the `--skip-preflights` flag will not be honored since preflight checks must be ran and contain no failures before the application can be deployed.

+When the `--deploy` option is provided and there are [`strict preflights`](../docs/vendor/preflight-support-bundle-creating.md), the preflight checks will always run.
+The deployment will wait up to 15 minutes for preflight checks to complete before deploying.

 ### Example
 ```bash
 kubectl kots upstream upgrade kots-sentry --namespace kots-sentry